Decide how much recovery the finish needs

 One night becomes easier because the office, Cathedral, and dinner can spread across the day.

-Two nights protect the finish from becoming only logistics.
+Two nights protect the finish from becoming only logistics and let the second day carry the recovery.

 Weather fallback